e-abbottbrenner/minesolver/README.md

 Many unknown cells have a probability of 0 or 1.
 These never change with more information.
 This is often the case in formations that cause the fringe to get out of control.

 So another optimization in this program is to simply remember if past calculations for a cell have already been proven to be either a mine or clear.
 If such proof exists, then their status is pre-applied to the starting state of the board.

+It is also possible to find many of these by simply checking for count cells that have exactly as many adjacent unknown cells as their counts.
+All of these must be mines.
+Additionally, if a count cell is zero, none of the adjacent unknown cells can be mines.

 ### Using math to calculate possibilities in the "open ocean" part of the board
 Many unknown cells have no adjacent count cells.
 These cells can have the number of ways they could be a mine or clear calculated with the choose operator because you have a certain number of them and you're choosing a certain number of mines to distribute among them.